-1000 - Instruction 650 - Supplies-Technology Related 9 - Purchasing educational technology

-(including hardware, software, and connectivity) for the LEA's students.
+1000 - Instruction 650 - Supplies-Technology Related 9 - Purchasing educational technology (including hardware, software, and

 Please describe the expenditures within the account and how they will address a COVID-19 need

 The district would address learning loss through the purchase of iPads for use during the school year and summer school for student populations such as SPED and At-Risk Student who are working to remediate learning and back to grade level during these summer school and after school programs.
 Additionally, lost and damaged iPads due to remote learning usage caused by COVID 19.
 Like many schools, the district has come to utilize instructional software applications and 1:1 technologies purchased during the pandemic.